What Is an Administrative Services Manager?

 The International Facility Management Association offers the Certified Facilities Manager (CFM) credential which indicates to an employer that an individual has demonstrated he or she has met standards for facilities management as defined by this organization.
 Contract managers can pursue one of several certifications offered by the National Contract Management Association (NCMA).
 Credentials from these organization may help increase job candidates' desirability.

 Just as important as your experience and certification, are the soft skills, or personal qualities you bring to the job.
 Strong speaking, listening and writing skills will allow you to communicate with others in your organization.
-You will need strong critical thinking and problem solving skills since the job of a administrative services manager often involves identifying problems and then coming up with and assessing possible solutions.
+You will need strong critical thinking and problem-solving skills since the job of an administrative services manager often involves identifying problems and then coming up with and assessing possible solutions.
 You will also have to be able to manage your time and others' time well.

 If you work for a large organization you will have more opportunities to advance since there will typically be several layers and types of administrative services managers.
 Experience and education will increase your chances of advancing in this field.